just a moment

 例文

-Just a moment, I will be right back.
+Just a moment, I need this.

 just a moment の語源・成り立ち Etymology